Film: Netflix’s The Guernsey Literary and Potato Peel Pie Society

 Juliet Ashton and Dawsey Adams and the Safe Haven

 The detail that’s always worked to create a compelling dynamic and a love story between them is how their similarities blend while their differences enlighten.
-They are both fonds of reading, but one is a writer whereas the other is nowhere close to the field.
+They are both fond of reading, but one is a writer whereas the other is nowhere close to the field.
 Her creativity blends seamlessly with his strategic personality, creating a kind of kinship that flows throughout the film’s entirety.
 Because in every way where it matters, The Guernsey Literary and Potato Peel Pie Society is a story about found families and what happens when people allow themselves chances to open up through companionship.

-Dawsey takes a chance writing a letter to a person who might not respond to him, and Juliet, the receiver, takes a similar leap of faith when she not only answers, but she begins a conversation that changes everything.
+Dawsey takes a chance to write a letter to a person who might not respond to him, and Juliet, the receiver, takes a similar leap of faith when she not only answers, but she begins a conversation that changes everything.
 The decision to trust each other from the start never felt like something that needed to be earned because the film makes it clear that the magic is brought on by an understanding that feels like a great big sign.

 There is also, of course, the informal meeting as seeming strangers who have no idea that they stand in front of the person they’ve been corresponding with when a plate falls as Juliet is walking, and Dawsey is the one to give her directions.
 If the two weren’t already pen-pals before, this is a quintessential romance moment worthy of showcasing to the viewers that the two are the couple to root for.